rust-bitcoin/bip324/README.md

-## BIP324 Rust Implementation

-#### Introduction
+# BIP324 Encrypted Communication

-[BIP 324](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki) describes an encrypted communication protocol over the Bitcoin P2P network.
-Encrypted messages offer a number of benefits over plaintext communcation, even though the data exchanged over the Bitcoin P2P network is public to some degree.
+[BIP324](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki) describes an encrypted communication protocol over the Bitcoin P2P network.
+Encrypted messages offer a number of benefits over plaintext communication, even though the data exchanged over the Bitcoin P2P network is public to some degree.
 For instance, plaintext message tampering without detection is trivial for a man in the middle (MitM) attacker.
 Additionally, a nefarious actor may associate metadata such as IP addresses and transaction origins without explicitly having to connect directly to peers.
 BIP 324 - "V2" - transport forces nefarious observers to actively connect to peers as opposed to passively observing network traffic, and makes packet tampering detectable.
-Furthermore, V2 messages over TCP/IP look no different than random noise, making Bitcoin P2P packets indistinguishable from other network packets.
+Furthermore, V2 messages over TCP/IP look no different from random noise, making Bitcoin P2P packets indistinguishable from other network packets.

-#### License

-MIT

-#### Protocol Brief
+## Protocol Brief

 Alice and Bob initiate a connection by sending three messages to each other to derive a number of shared secrets.
 Alice begins the connection by deriving a public/private keypair over `secp256k1`, the typical Bitcoin curve.
 Alice is known as the initiator.
 She encodes the public key in the [Elligator Swift](https://eprint.iacr.org/2022/759.pdf) format (64-bytes), optionally pads it with some random garbage bytes, and sends the message to Bob.
 Bob, known as the responder, decodes the Elligator Swift public key, and derives an ephemeral public/private keypair himself.
 Using his public and private keys, as well as Alice's public key, Bob performs a variation of the Elliptic Curve Diffie Hellman algorithm to derive a shared key.
 From this shared key, Bob derives multiple keys and a session ID using the HKDF algorithm.
 Next, Bob creates garbage data, and sends his public key, garbage data, an encrypted packet using the garbage data, and a version negotiation to Alice.
 With Bob's public key, Alice derives the shared secret and ensures the decrypted packet is authenticated with the garbage Bob sent her.
 Finally, Alice sends a "garbage terminator" and an encrypted packet using her garbage data, so Bob may authenticate she derived the correct secret and he can decode her messages.
 Alice and Bob may now freely exchange encrypted messages over the Bitcoin P2P protocol.

-#### Implementation
+## Implementation

 The crate exposes 4 functions, of which each party need to call only two for a complete handshake.
 For encrypting and decrypting messages, a `PacketHandler` struct is exposed with two methods.
 All messages are expected to be a `Vec<u8>` arrays of bytes, as this structure works well with `TcpStream` from the standard library and Bitcoin P2P messages.
 To initiate a handshake Alice calls `initialize_v2_handshake` and `initiator_complete_v2_handshake`.
 Similarly, to respond to a V2 handshake, Bob calls `receive_v2_handshake` and `responder_complete_v2_handshake`.
 Each function creates the appropriate message as well as additional data or structures to complete the handshake.
 Errors thrown by each of these functions should result in disconnection from the peer.